 EMPLOYMENT IN THE STUDIO

 Our staff is comprised of inspired, responsible individuals who not only strive for excellence in their work but use movement or bodywork to create holistic health programs that produce effective results.
 To truly move well; not only looking great and feeling great but honestly move through life with fluid ease.
-We look for talented instructors that think outside of the box and approach teaching as a service to others.
+We look for talented teachers that think outside of the box and approach teaching as a service to others.

 If interested in joining our teaching team please contact Lesley at the studio.